 There are several industry techniques used to compensate dc-dc regulators.
 The method presented here yields high phase margins.
-For most conditions, the regulator has a phase margin between 60 and 90 degrees.
-The method presented here ignores the effects of the slope compensation that is internal to the TPS54160-Q1.
-Ignoring the slope compensation results in an actual crossover frequency that is usually lower than the crossover frequency used in the calculations.
+For most conditions, the regulator has a phase margin between 60° and 90°.
+The method presented here ignores the effects of the slope compensation that is internal to the TPS57140-Q1.
+Ignoring the slope compensation usually causes the actual crossover frequency to be lower than the crossover frequency used in the calculations.